TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 ### Bonus: Changing the Git Commit Message Editor
 As a bonus to this section, if you are using *Visual Studio Code* (and you should be if you're following this curriculum) and you don't want to get stuck writing a commit message in [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) because you accidentally used `git commit` without the message flag (`-m`), this command will make Visual Studio Code open a new tab with the ability to write your commit message and an optional description below it: `git config --global core.editor "code --wait"`.

 There will be no confirmation or any output on the terminal after entering this command.
-When you want to make a commit with Visual Studio Code as the text editor, make sure to use the `git commit` command without the `-m` flag.
+To make a commit with Visual Studio Code as the text editor, make sure to use the `git commit` command without the `-m` flag.
 Just type `git commit` and no message after that.
-Once you do this, a new tab will open, and you will be able to write your message, and optionally, you will be able to provide more information below your message.
-When you are done with your commit message, save and exit the tab.
+Once you do this, a new tab will open.
+Now you can write your message, and provide more information if you want, right below it.
+After typing your commit message, save it and exit the tab.

 With that out of the way, now you can choose to use either `git commit -m <your message here>` or `git commit` and enter your message with Visual Studio Code!